entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

 ### Installation Steps

-1. Apply the definitions for the bundle that comprises the PDA plugin.
+1. Apply the definitions for the bundle that assembles the PDA plugin components.
 You'll need to adjust the `-n entando` option in each command to match your namespace or project.
 ```
 ent bundler from-git -r https://github.com/entando-samples/entando-process-driven-plugin-bundle.git -d | ent kubectl apply -n entando -f -
 ```